Dr. Edmond Y. Chang

 Inappropriate use and abuse of technology in class will result in the taking away of technology privileges for the offending student and/or class as a whole.

 Any student who feels they may need an accommodation based on the impact of a disability should see me or contact me in the first week of class to discuss their specific needs and provide written documentation from Student Accessibility Services.
-If you are not yet registered as a student with a disability, please contact Student Accessibility Services at 740-593-2620 or visit the SAS office in 348 Baker University Center.
-The SAS website is: https://www.ohio.edu/uc/sas/index.cfm.
+If you are not yet registered as a student with a disability, please contact Accessibility Services at 740-593-2620 or visit the Accessibility Services office in Alden Library 230.
+The OU Accessibility Services website is: https://www.ohio.edu/accessibility.

 All students are required to abide by the university’s pandemic strategies and protocols, which are updated and outlined: https://www.ohio.edu/coronavirus.
 Please follow all guidelines and recommendations regarding masking, social distancing, testing and symptom reporting, and vaccination.
 If you have physical or mental health concerns, changes in employment, housing, or responsibilities, or face other challenges, insecurities, or problems, please seek out Ohio’s health services: https://www.ohio.edu/wellness/student-resources, counseling center: https://www.ohio.edu/student-affairs/counseling, or see me for further help, resources, or accommodations.